ymap/sorbet/website/docs/highlight-untyped.md

   would be too noisy.

 - This feature will only display diagnostics for **open files**.
-VS Code scales poorly when language servers report a very large number number of diagnostics, and using this feature adds a non-trivial slowdown to Sorbet itself.
+VS Code scales poorly when language servers report a very large number of diagnostics, and using this feature adds a non-trivial slowdown to Sorbet itself.

 - These blue-underline diagnostics are **not type errors**.
 In this mode, type